Looking for some tasty ideas and recipes?

 Premiering in 1980, Cookin' Cheap was a staple on Blue Ridge PBS for more than 20 years.
 This comedy cooking show was served up lots of laughs and interesting dishes.
 Periodically, we'll share a favorite recipe here from the show.

-This recipe was from season 18 in 1998 and was sent in by someone who was from Northern Ireland.
+Looking for a way to use leftover turkey?
+This recipe was from season 19 in 1999 and was sent in by Joanne Kuchinski from Dry Fork, VA.

 If you're looking for laughs as well as recipes, several seasons of Cookin' Cheap are avaible for streaming to Blue Ridge PBS Passport members.
 Not a member?
 Become a member today at the $60 level and get access to Blue Ridge PBS Passort AND get a copy of the Cookin' Cheap Cookbook.